JenelleNg/FCC219CA2/communityC219/README.md

 Documentation that includes:
 • Work distribution among team members
-Jing Xi -
+Jing Xi - Frontend: Styling, Search bar.
+Post and form.
-Jenelle -
+Jenelle - Backend: setting up the server, creating routes, handling database connections, authentication, and API integration.
+Create, edit and login pages.

 • Ideation details: the problem identified, target users, and explanation of how the proposed solution addresses the problem